 "Administrative costs" identified in Sec.
-40601(c)(2)(B)(i), limited to not more than 10 percent of the funds received,2 are those costs that cannot be directly attributed to activities listed under Sec.
-40601(c)(2)(A), i through viii, but instead to general grants management or program administration.
+40601(c)(2)(B)(i), limited to not more than 10 percent of the funds received, are those costs that cannot be directly attributed to well plugging and site reclamation projects, but instead to general grants management or program administration.
 Administrative costs can be expended for personnel or non-personnel costs, and can be direct or indirect, but should represent the costs to the State for managing the overall grant-funded work rather than preparation for and execution of individual projects.

 "Communities of color" are those communities with a higher than national average percent of individuals in a block group who list their racial status as a race other than white alone and/or list their ethnicity as Hispanic or Latino.
 That is, all people other than non-Hispanic white-alone individuals.
 The word "alone" in this case indicates that the person is of a single race, not multiracial.
-A block group is an area defined by the Census Bureau that usually has in the range of 600-3,000 people living in it.3
+A block group is an area defined by the Census Bureau that usually has in the range of 600-3,000 people living in it.